 - Data on student enrollments is collected by KBOR from Kansas public and municipal institutions twice per year in its Kansas Higher Education Data System (KHEDS) Academic Year (AY) and Fall Collections. - To the extent possible IPEDS definitions are used for calculating retention rates from KHEDS.
 A cohort of first-time, full-time, degree-seeking students enrolled in the fall semester is used as the denominator.
-Of the cohort, those who retain for the subsequent fall are used as the numerator. - o Following IPEDS definitions, for two year colleges, students who successfully complete their programs by the subsequent fall are also counted as "retained". - KBOR does not track cohort exclusions, thus exclusions, as allowed by IPEDS, are not removed. - Institution Rate: These are students who return to the same institution. - System Rate: These are students who return to any institution in the Kansas public and municipal institution system.
+Of the cohort, those who retain for the subsequent fall are used as the numerator. - Following IPEDS definitions, for two year colleges, students who successfully complete their programs by the subsequent fall are also counted as "retained". - KBOR does not track cohort exclusions, thus exclusions, as allowed by IPEDS, are not removed. - Institution Rate: These are students who return to the same institution. - System Rate: These are students who return to any institution in the Kansas public and municipal institution system. - Retention table: The headers on this table reflect the year the student was retained.
+For example: students that attended in fall 2013 and returned in fall 2014, the header on this table reads 2014.